westland-valhalla/retired-warrior/README.md

 [![West Point Pillow Fight Turns Violent](http://img.youtube.com/vi/85dhw7nulb4/0.jpg)](http://www.youtube.com/watch?v=85dhw7nulb4)

+(Click image to watch video)

 At times like these, where our greatest lessons are forgotten we must look back at where things got lost.
 At times like these the Knigtly Virtues ring again.
 As the poem says *The right can never die, If one man still recalls, The words are not forgot, If one voice speaks them clear, The code forever shines, If one heart holds it bright*

 I think that one is [Rudyard Kipling](https://en.wikipedia.org/wiki/Rudyard_Kipling) I find it delightful that he chose not to be Knighted, he did not need to look back.
 Some call him the finest example of a Gentleman.

 His poem "If" is a magnificent reminder that growing up is not optional.

-Here is Sir Michael Caine reciting his poem.
+Here is Sir Michael Caine reciting his poem (Click image to watch video).

 [![IF, Rudyard Kipling's poem, recited by Sir Michael Caine](http://img.youtube.com/vi/EEFMVIfl2UY/0.jpg)](http://www.youtube.com/watch?v=EEFMVIfl2UY)